 Patent Ductus Arteriosus

-Patent ductus arteriosus is a medical condition in which the ductus arteriosus fails to close in a baby after birth.
+Patent ductus arteriosus (PDA) is a medical condition in which the ductus arteriosus fails to close in a baby after birth.
 If left untreated, it can allow oxygenated blood to flow in the wrong direction, causing heart failure and other complications.

 About Patent Ductus Arteriosus